 Gambling and online casinos in Eswatini

-Despite the relatively small domestic market,- the country has a developed offline casino infrastructure,
+Despite the relatively small domestic market, the country has a developed offline casino infrastructure, and is also taking steps to legalize online gambling, focusing on the model of neighboring South Africa.

 Historical context

-when the first Royal Swazi Spa casino was opened for tourists from South Africa,
+Gambling appeared in Eswatini in the 1960s, when the first Royal Swazi Spa casino was opened for tourists from South Africa, where gambling was prohibited at that time.

 This niche brought the country popularity as "South Africa's gambling haven."

-officially allowing the casino,- and in 2011, the Eswatini Gaming Board (EGB) was created
+After independence, the government passed Casino Act 1963, officially allowing casinos, and in 2011 the Eswatini Gaming Board (EGB) was created

 a government body that regulates all forms of gambling.